-3.4.3 Advertising and Market Research
+3.4.3: Advertising and Market Research

 3.4.3.1: Advertising and Supporting Materials.
 The CNA shall coordinate with the Commission on advertising to include timing, content and placement on a schedule that provides the Commission advance notice to avoid unnecessary duplication and expenditure of resources.
 Where appropriate, the CNA shall reference the AbilityOne Program in all of its Program-related advertising to explicitly link the CNA and the AbilityOne Program-related activities.
-The CNA shall submit a proposed annual calendar of all AbilityOne Program ad placements no later than thirty (30) days before the annual period begins and subject to quarterly review.
-The CNA shall, to the extent practicable, submit all AbilityOne Program-branded ads for review and/or approval at least thirty (30) days before the ad creative is due.
+The CNA shall submit a proposed annual calendar of all AbilityOne Program ad placements no later than 30 days before the annual period begins and subject to quarterly review.
+The CNA shall, to the extent practicable, submit all AbilityOne Program-related ads for review and/or approval at least 30 days before the ad creative is due.
 Approved formats shall be deemed "pre-approved" for additional use until specified otherwise by the Commission.
 The CNA shall consult with the Commission when obtaining paid display advertising for or about the AbilityOne Program, to include the CNA's role as an Authorized AbilityOne Enterprise.
-As appropriate, the CNA shall maintain and distribute public service advertising about the AbilityOne Program in consultation with Commission.
-As appropriate, the CNA shall provide signs, posters or other large scale graphics as needed for promotional purposes.
+The CNA shall maintain and distribute public service advertising about the AbilityOne Program in consultation with Commission.
+The CNA shall provide signs, posters or other large scale graphics as needed for promotional purposes.

 3.4.3.2: Market Research and Analysis.
 The CNA shall conduct awareness, understanding and/or customer satisfaction surveys in consultation with the Commission to support Commission communication initiatives and measurements.
-The CNA shall provide both notice to the Commission and an opportunity to review survey questions and methodologies at least thirty (30) days before any AbilityOne program-related survey is conducted.
-The CNA shall provide the Commission with all results of all AbilityOne program-related surveys no later than thirty (30) days after the survey results are available.
+The CNA shall provide both notice to the Commission and an opportunity to review survey questions and methodologies at least 30 days before any AbilityOne program-related survey is conducted.
+The CNA shall provide the Commission with all results of all AbilityOne program-related surveys no later than 30 days after the survey results are available.

-3.4.4 AbilityOne Program Publications such as Annual Report, Magazine, and Procurement Guide Book.
-Each year the CNA shall provide the necessary support and resources to ensure the timely design and production of one (1) major publication to communicate information about the AbilityOne Program to key audiences.
-The Commission will provide substantive requirements and timelines to the CNA at least one-hundred eighty (180) days prior to the publication deadline.
-Additional publications may be identified by the Commission for support and negotiated separately with the CNA.
+3.4.4: AbilityOne Program Publications such as Annual Report, Magazine, and

+Procurement Guide Book.
+Each year the CNA shall provide the necessary support and resources to ensure the timely design and production of no less than one (1) and no more than six (6) major publications to communicate information about the AbilityOne Program to key audiences.
+The Commission will provide substantive requirements and timelines to the CNA at least 180 days prior to the publication deadline.
+Additional publications may be identified by the Commission for support, consistent with available resources.

-3.4.5 Trademark and Licensing Agreement
+3.4.5: Trademark and Licensing Agreement

 3.4.5.1: Licensing and Sublicensing of AbilityOne® name, trademark, and logo.

-The Commission is the sole owner of the registered trademark "AbilityOne®"; which, along with the AbilityOne logo are the official recognition marks of the AbilityOne Program.
+The Commission is the sole owner of the registered trademark "AbilityOne[®]"; which, along with the AbilityOne logo, are the official recognition marks of the AbilityOne Program.
 The Commission hereby grants to the CNA a world-wide, non-exclusive, royalty-free use of the trademark and logo while the CNA is acting in its responsible role as a CNA in the AbilityOne Program.
-Additionally, the CNA is authorized to further grant a world-wide, non-exclusive, royalty-free use of the trademark and logo as a Sub-License to qualified NPAs in the AbilityOne Program.
+Additionally, the CNA is authorized to further grant a world-wide, non-exclusive, royalty-free use of the trademark and logo as a Sub-License to qualified

+NPAs in the AbilityOne Program.
 In particular, although not limited to, the Licensee or Sub-Licensee will use the trademark and logo as follows: